parthian-sterlet/antinoise/README.md

 9. deviation δ of the A/T nucleotide content of a background sequence from that for a foreground sequence, (default value 0.01)
 10. total average number of attempts Na to get background sequences from genome per one foreground sequence (default value 10000)
 11. threshold for the fraction of completely processed input sequences allowing to stop calculations (default value 0.99)

+* Genome in PLAIN format is ready, it is not important for the program whetner it masked or unmasked Command line file [command_line_simple](https://github.com/parthian-sterlet/antinoise/blob/main/run/command_line_simple) and perl script [simple.pl](https://github.com/parthian-sterlet/antinoise/blob/main/run/simple.pl) allow either BED or FASTA format of foreground sequences.

 * No masking, application to the entire genome as is, without any masking